 Your body starts to crave carbs to refuel.

-Carbs “burn” fast, in comparison to protein and fat.
+Carbs “burn” fast compared to protein and fat.
 Here is a diagram with more info.

-• Carbs – quick and high burst of glucose, fades away fast
+- Carbs – a quick and high burst of glucose that fades away fast

-• Protein – medium boost of glucose, fades away normal speed
+- Protein – a medium boost of glucose, fades away average speed

-• Fat – low boost of glucose, fades away slow
+- Fat – the low boost of glucose, fades away slowly.

 Carbs give you quick energy!
-Fats and proteins on the other hand don’t give you as quick of energy, but they last longer.
+Fats and proteins, on the other hand, don’t give you as quick energy, but they last longer.

-So if you are eating too many carbs, and not enough protein or fat, then you will get hungry very quickly.
+So, if you eat too many carbs and not enough protein or fat, you will quickly get hungry.

-Now in America and other Western countries like the UK, Canada or Australia, we have an abundance of carbs.
+Now, in America and other Western countries like the UK, Canada, and Australia, carbohydrates are abundant.

-So most likely, if you are eating a carb heavy diet then you are actually eating too many carbs without enough protein or fat.
+So, if you are eating a carb-heavy diet, you are most likely eating too many carbs without enough protein or fat.

 This is why you are craving carbs.